pnkhanh97/excel_formulas/README.md

-# excel_statistic_formulas
+# Excel Formulas
-A collection of commonly used statistical formulas and functions in Microsoft Excel, designed to support data analysis, reporting, and decision-making.
+A collection of commonly used formulas and functions in Microsoft Excel, designed to support data analysis, reporting, and decision-making.